ScuttleSE/gbsfm_stack/README.md

 * Clone the repo and use docker build:

+Yes, there is a bunch of variavbles set here.
+Only the first three are really important, the rest can be set to whatever if it's just the web UI you want to get up and running.

 docker build -t gbsfm/web --rm=true -f Dockerfile.gbsfm-web-python3 . --pull=true --build-arg DRONE_DATABASE_HOST=1.1.1.1 \
 --build-arg DRONE_DATABASE_PASSWORD=db-passwd \
 --build-arg DRONE_DATABASE_USERNAME=dbuser \